 See below for reports, monitoring, and budget information.

 Financial reports and management letters are completed annually by an independent auditor.
-It is the auditor's responsibility to review financial records of VLAWMO to develop a professional opinion of accounting correctness within the organization "in accordance with accounting principle generally accepted in the United States."
+It is the auditor's responsibility to review financial records of VLAWMO to develop a professional opinion of accounting correctness within the organization.
+Additional finance information is available by request.

 Water policies and guidelines for development and construction projects.
 See our Wetland Conservation Act page for more resources in this area.